 This has turned out to be one of my most viewed posts – it works for me time and time again.
-And if I do get a migraine, which is unusual now, this is the tip I try first – even though it’s probably rather naughty!
+And if I do get a migraine, which is unusual now, this is the tip I try first – even though it’s not something I would actually recommend.

 The article, published with permission, includes a rather controversial suggestion of ‘salt’ consumption as a migraine abortive.
 It was new to me at the time, although I had sometimes noticed cravings for savory food when an attack is pending or in progress.

 Over a few months I’ve eaten tried a salty food (e.g. peanuts) when migraines threatened and have had much success, so it’s something you may like to try.

 If you do try the “salt tip”, rather than using salty snacks that you know are “unhealthy” consider using the natural sea salt products you can find, from Amazon, at the bottom of this article.

-The full article is included below, but I’d be most interested to hear from anyone who has success with the salt method!
+The full article about salt and migraine is included below, but I’d be most interested to hear from anyone who has success with the salt method!

 Migraine Home Remedy – Migraine Headache Symptom Relief Ideas